 This morning I got out of bed (I hesitate to say “awoke” because I wouldn’t classify my condition that way) and stumbled through my morning routines.
 Making coffee is so embedded in my brain that I think if I sleep-walked that is one of the things I would do.…

 I had a conversation yesterday with a coworker about music that ended up going into some places I didn’t like.
 We have these faux clashes from time to time, they’re always–always–done with great good humor and the self-awareness that we’re just, you know, funnin’.
 But this time I actually found myself getting a bit worked up.

 It was about music.
 He took exception to my categorical dismissal of punk as essentially garbage.
 Fair enough.
 Superlatives are always wrong.
 Do I hate punk?
 Hate is a strong word.
 I loathe it.
 I find its self-justifications back in the day one with all anti-intellectual movements. …

 For anyone who can spot it and decipher it.
 (Yes, this is frivolous, yes, it was fun, yes, sometimes I have no deep thoughts.)

 I put up a new gallery of images from our trip.

 One of the things we did since returning was go see Santana at the Fox.
 Stunning show.
 Carlos has always been one of my favorite musicians.
 His sound…well, I can’t get enough of his guitar sometimes.
 But this night.
 My ghod, what a performance!
 I’ve seen Santana more than a couple of times and they have never been better.
-If I never see another major show like this, I would, I think, be content.
-The emotions wrung out of me during the show…
+If I never see another major show like this, I would, I think, be content. …

 A bit rough in the beginning…that’s what happens when you aren’t quite sure where it’s going…but then, maybe, it picks up.